 What you need to know

-- Before you go fishing, pick up a Port Stephens–Great Lakes Marine Park Zoning map (PDF, 3371.69 KB) and User Guide (PDF, 2665.04 KB) either online, from local bait and tackle stores, tourist information centre, from the Marine Park office or on your mobile device.
+- Before you go fishing, download the FishSmart NSW app and pick up a Port Stephens–Great Lakes Marine Park Zoning map (PDF, 3371.69 KB) and User Guide (PDF, 2665.04 KB) either online, from local bait and tackle stores, tourist information centre, from the Marine Park office or on your mobile device.

 - Some species are protected from fishing or collecting in habitat protection zones.
 Check out which species you can take in habitat protection zones of Port Stephens-Great Lakes Marine Park.